exponea/exponea-ios-sdk/Documentation/Guide/INSTALL.md

 3. Install the dependency
 `pod install`

+### Swift Package Manager
+To see available GitHub packages, you have to add your GitHub account in Preferences -> Accounts.
+Instructions are written for XCode 12.5.

+1. In XCode, go to File -> Swift Packages -> Add Package Dependency – a new window will open.
+2. Search for `exponea-ios-sdk` and click next.
+3. Pick the desired version and click next again.
+4. Pick packages you want to include.
+If you want to use push notifications, make sure you selected also `ExponeaSDK-Notifications`.
+5. Hit the finish button.

 ## Initializing Exponea
 In order to use ExponeaSDK you have to initialize and configure it first.